 Many young people sofa surf between family and friends until they suddenly find they have nowhere to stay that night.
 Don’t leave it too late to get help.

 If you have been asked to leave your home or place of stay and are at risk of homelessness within the next few days or weeks, you need to notify the Homeless Team, a trusted adult or contact Doorstep as soon as you can.

 Are you or someone you know, homeless tonight?

 Doorstep does not provide emergency accommodation so you will need to let the Homeless Team know as soon as possible if you have nowhere to stay tonight.
 They will decide if you are in priority need for emergency housing.
-We can help you via our Drop-In to make a Homeless application but we do not decide if you are eligible for emergency housing.
-If you are under 18 years old you will be referred to the Families First Access Point.
+We can help you to make a Homeless application but we do not decide if you are eligible for emergency housing.
+If you are under 18 years old you will be referred to the Children’s Front Door.